jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 To create a connection with Google Cloud Platform (GCP) from the Airflow UI go to the top menu and click on Admin, From the dropdown, select Connections.
 This will take you to the page where you can manage your Airflow connections.

-On the Connections page, click the + button:
+On the Connections page, click the + button.

+Complete Connection id, Connection type, your project id and Keyfile Path (with your json name)

 ![gcpairflow](images/gcpairflow.jpg)